 Building a Budget Home Studio: Essential Audio Gear Under $500

-The Core of Any Studio: Audio Interface
+The Heart of the Setup: Audio Interface

-Monitoring: Headphones vs. Studio Monitors
+Listening: Headphones vs. Studio Monitors

-Studio Monitors: Small but Mighty
+Studio Monitors – Small but mighty

 - Mackie CR3‑X – $120 for the pair.
-3‑inch drivers, decent bass response for the size, and a front‑panel volume knob for quick tweaks.
+3‑inch drivers, decent bass for the size, and a front‑panel volume knob for quick tweaks.

 The Mic: One Mic to Rule Them All